 This isn’t to say that the past 12 months hasn’t been proactive in ironing out necessary improvements also though.
 A more concerted focus on simplicity formed the crux of the business’s philosophy towards the back end of 2014 and continued into early 2015 through a prioritisation of its portfolio.

-Complementing its Woodchuck Hard Cider brand in North America, C&C Group’s core offering in its native Ireland, and Scottish domains have been on the receiving end of a refinement in not just production techniques, but significantly through its logistical and distribution strategies; ensuring that the end product is as cost efficient as possible.
+Complementing its Woodchuck Hard Cider brand in North America, the core offering of C&C Group in its native Ireland, and Scottish domains have been on the receiving end of a refinement in not just production techniques, but significantly through its logistical and distribution strategies; ensuring that the end product is as cost efficient as possible.

 Driving value is the ultimate ethos garnered from such an approach, and has already seen positive results in the form of an expanded footprint into Europe, as well as an accelerated presence across Asia and Africa in regards to its export credentials.